sj-piano/flow-state-python3/README.md

-# project-template-python3
+# Flow State - Python3

-A template for Python3 projects
+A project in Python3.